Rising-Stars-by-Sunshine/CS-ECON206-Yiwei/README.md

 - Equilibruim Evaluations: e.g. belief, strategy, and payoffs
 - ![](model/Markmap1.PNG)<br>
   This is one possiable payoff for 1 round, the other round will be similar to this.<br>
+  The customized demo played during class is that the trustor get 1000$ at first, and the transfered money will be times 10.
+So as the send back process.
   The subjects’ behavior playing the customized demo will be different from this otree demo.
 Here are some possible differences:<br>
   1. People will perfer to send money back to the other because with the take money away session, they will have a higher payoff if they do this.<br>
   2. People have a higher chance to not collaborate at all because there exists a winner-takes-all rule.